 Most of the time here is rescue birds and post-snake or wildlife detection and treatment.
-Birds are usually injured because they encounter glass or glued by rats trap; Snakes are usually found by the public, then the police or animal organizations pick snakes to the farm for classification.
-If it is a local species, after stability will carry out, if not, it will be considering to be exhibit and sending to various and suitable places.
+Birds are usually injured because they encounter glass or glued by rat traps; Snakes are usually found by the public, then the police or animal organizations pick snakes to the farm for classification.
+If it is a local species, after stability will carry out, if not, it will be considered to be exhibit and sending to various and suitable places.

 Then, another duty is having inspection and treatment of animals in the park, such as the removal of the fingers of various animals’ dung-checking round-nosed lizards due to necrosis, skin infections of the skin of the red-knuckle turtles and the wound treatment of the tortoises, water worms, macaques, etc.

-One of the unforgettable experiences is to give two mules a walk, the day the weather is extremely hot, sand tools also have weight, is not easy task.
+One of the unforgettable experiences is to give two mules a walk, the day the weather is extremely hot, sand tools also have weight, which is not an easy task.
 After team cooperation, we completed the mission within the scheduled time.
-When you can see two mules were happy to rolling on sand, you will feel that all the hard work is worth it.
+When you can see two mules were happy to roll on the sand, you will feel that all the hard work is worth it.